Having trouble getting your picky kids to eat their veggies? Hide them in this delicious baked ziti recipe and they’ll never know the difference.

 Why is it always so hard to get kids to eat their veggies?
-I guess I should be thankful that mine each have one they like…my 8 year old loves spinach and my 3 1/2 year old loves tomatoes.
-However, my hubby and I definitely don’t plan to have spinach and tomatoes every night until they go away to college so we’re going to have to expand their horizons!
+I guess I should be thankful that mine each have one they like…my oldest old loves spinach and my little one can’t get enough tomatoes.
+However, my hubby and I definitely don’t want to eat spinach and tomatoes every night until they go away to college so it looks like we’re going to have to expand their horizons!

 When I was a kid, my grandmother got around that problem by cooking our veggies right into the food.
 My all time favorite dinner at grandma’s house was always zucchini pancakes.
-Don’t get me wrong, I’d pitch a fit if anyone tried to get me to eat zucchini plain!
-However, for some reason, when they were in a pancake covered with syrup, they suddenly tasted like the most amazing dish in the universe!
+Don’t get me wrong, I’d pitch a fit if anyone tried to get me to eat plain zucchini!
+However, for some reason, when they were cooked in a pancake and covered with syrup, they suddenly tasted like the most amazing pancakes ever!

 After remembering how much I loved Grandma’s recipe, hidden veggies and all, I decided to carry on the tradition and create a hidden veggie dish of my own.
-However, it had to be an entree that my girls already loved and my youngest doesn’t care much for pancakes (I know…weird, right?).
-However they both LOVE pasta so my tradition is beginning with a healthy pasta dish, complete with veggies.Trick your kids into eating their vegetables!
+However, it had to be an entree that my girls already loved.
+They both LOVE pasta so I’m starting the tradition with a healthy pasta dish, complete with veggies.Trick your kids into eating their vegetables!
 Try this delicious Baked Ziti With Hidden Veggies.
 Click To Tweet

 Ragu totally fits into my “healthy recipe” plan.
 It’s made with farm grown ingredients, no artificial flavors and no high fructose corn syrup.
 Once we had everything we needed, we were ready to head on home so I could get started!